panmt/Iso-Dream/README.md

-# Iso-Dream: Isolating and Leveraging Noncontrollable Visual Dynamics in World Models (NeurIPS 2022)
+# Iso-Dream: Isolating and Leveraging Noncontrollable Visual Dynamics in World Models (NeurIPS 2022 Spotlight)
 A PyTorch implementation of our paper:

 #### Iso-Dream: Isolating and Leveraging Noncontrollable Visual Dynamics in World Models.